Stetchy0/ProjectPentalogy/Supplementary Items/Groups/Black Crusaders.md

 - referred to simply as "X"
 - Founder
 - created the [[Pursuit of Power]] pretext for the [[Black Crusaders]]
-- cause attracts many people of all races, including angels, demons, and everything in-between.
+- cause attracts many people of all races, including sylphs, satyrs, and everything in-between.
 - rejects are more likely to seek out the crusaders.
-- [[Vi]] is first successful [[Synthetic Demon]] transplant because she had many perfect match organ transplants from her twin brother, [[Io]], who was killed and preserved for the purpose of Vi's demon.
+- [[Vi]] is first successful [[Synthetic Satyr]] transplant because she had many perfect match organ transplants from her twin brother, [[Io]], who was killed and preserved for the purpose of Vi's satyr.

 [[Marx]]

 - "Sergeant Marx"
 - planned heir for X
-- following X's breakthrough with synthetic demon transplants, his campaign kidnaps many children and adolescents to be used for experimentation and future super soldiers.
+- following X's breakthrough with synthetic satyr transplants, his campaign kidnaps many children and adolescents to be used for experimentation and future super soldiers.
 - made organization military
 - [[Connor]] creates refined [[Anthracyllin]]
 - [[Rei]], [[Connor]], [[Lee|Leo]], [[Vi]], [[Pherenix|Felix]], [[Amy]], [[Creek]], [[Estelle]], [[Cat]], [[Birde]], [[Zeph]], [[Sierra]]